gitlapse/docs/source/v1/index.md

 While posting, git consumers have the option to include a Software License title & url with each lapse.

-Simple enough, Gitlapses two base URLs:
+To keep the simple things simple, while the complex things possible, Gitlapses API offers you two base URLs per resource, for example:

 - /lapses/
 returns a collection of lapses
 - lapse /lapse/SHA
 returnes a specific lapse

-## Data policy
+## Data Policy
-Gitlapse data policy dictats that all anonymous lapses are automatically deleted within a max duration of 84hours from their upload, and before that they are only available through their generated SHA links, making them private to you and to those whom you share the lapse link with.
+Gitlapse data policy dictats that all anonymous lapses are automatically deleted within a max duration of 84hours from their upload, and before that they are only available through their generated SHA links, making them private to you and to those whom you shared the lapse link with.

 ##Contribute
 You can always <a href='https://github.com/gitlapse/docs'>Contribute to Gitlapse API Interface Design Process</a>, We will be happy to keep tweeking our next API version more & more to your liking!